GoogleChrome/web.dev/src/site/content/en/blog/one-line-layouts/index.md

 -- video embed --

-The evolution of CSS layouts enable developers to write really meaningful and robust styling rules with just a few keystrokes.
+Modern CSS layouts enable developers to write really meaningful and robust styling rules with just a few keystrokes.
 The talk above and this subsequent post examine 10 powerful lines of CSS that do some serious heavy lifting.

 <div class="glitch-embed-wrap" style="height: 480px; width: 100%;">
   <iframe